 Hey, we finally import wine made by an American!

-The Gilt Taste gig, along with an increasing distaste for the pomp and pretense of her WSET classes, left Joy unfulfilled and at a major crossroads.
-Feeling drawn to wine but at the same time disconnected, she decided to go directly to the source; enamored by the wines of Italy, Joy planned to move there in hopes of finding an internship at a winery.
+The Gilt Taste gig, along with an increasing distaste for the pomp and pretense of her WSET classes, left Joy unfulfilled and at a major crossroad.
+Still drawn to wine but disillusioned by her job, she decided to go directly to the source.
+Enamored by the wines of Italy, Joy planned to move there in hopes of finding an internship at a winery.

 While discussing these plans with her friend Joe Campanale at one of his restaurants, he mentioned that the bottle she was drinking, produced by avant-garde naturalistas Le Coste, was "just outside of Rome".
 Joy was already planning to begin her trip there, so the perceived proximity was tempting.
 Despite quickly learning that Gradoli is actually two hours away, she nonetheless wrote to Le Coste, who gladly took her on as an unpaid intern.

 Almost immediately, Joy fell in love with vineyard work and the Lazio region, particularly the breathtaking Bolsena lake.
 She briefly flirted with the idea of returning to the USA to start a winery, but her newfound love for Lazio got the upper hand.
 Against all odds, she decided to use all of her savings to purchase a hectare of land and go from there.